DatadudeDev/ShockGPT/README.md

 Key Features:

-> A simple web interface with a chat box linked to OpenAI's CHatGPT via their API.
+> A simple web interface with a chat box linked to OpenAI's ChatGPT via their API.

 > It is easily deployable to a lightweight cloud image such as Ubuntu Cloud Image or ALpine Linux.
 (A universal docker image is coming soon)